Agenda

 Kick off your conference experience alongside members engaged in the Blacks in Ohio Philanthropy Affinity Group.
 This intimate convening is for members who identify as Black or African American to connect, learn and build community.
 Pick up a boxed lunch and connect with colleagues to start your conference experience!

 Plan to read a curated book selection in advance of the conference.
 Pick up a boxed lunch and engage in informal discussions with peers about your learnings to begin building connections at Philanthropy Forward ’25.
+This year's title is: A New Era of Philanthropy: Ten Practices to Transform Wealth into a More Just and Sustainable Future by Dimple Abichandani.

 2 - 2:30 p.m.